open/close all folders

 - Knight Templar: Some of her followers can veer into this, especially in the Worldwound/Mendev.

-- Legacy Character: She's the inheritor of Aroden's responsibilities.
+- Legacy Character: She became the inheritor of Aroden's responsibilities and worshippers when her old patron disappeared.

 - The Paladin: She was one as a human and maintains the attitude now, dedicating herself to the destruction of the Worldwound and other good causes.